 10 Best Places to Spend the 4th of July in the USA According to Travel Bloggers

-One of the BEST times to be in the USA is undoubtedly for the 4th of July.
-While many people choose to celebrate the holiday at home with BBQ’s and their families, others choose to celebrate as a community.
-Every part of the nation celebrates a tad bit differently, but all have the same American pride!
+One of the BEST times to be in the USA is undoubtedly the 4th of July.
+While many people choose to celebrate the holiday at home with BBQs and their families, others choose to celebrate as a community.
+Every part of the nation celebrates a tad bit differently, but all of them will show you a good time.

-Because the 4th of July is one of my favorite holidays and I’ll be home in the USA for it this year, I decided to poll some of my fellow female travel bloggers to share their favorite places to celebrate the 4th of July in the USA!
+Because the 4th of July is one of my favorite holidays, I decided to poll some of my fellow female travel bloggers to share their favorite places to celebrate the 4th of July in the USA!

 The 10 Best Places to Spend the 4th of July in the USA According to Travel Bloggers

 When you think of the 4th of July, you think fireworks and let’s be honest, you can see fireworks anywhere.
 To me, Falmouth, Massachusetts on CapeCodhas the most magical display because they shoot them off a barge over Vineyard Sound (the water between Martha’s Vineyard and the Cape).
 I distinctly remember the relief I felt as a child knowing the fireworks couldn’t reach me on land!

 The fireworks are also synchronized to music which can be heard by tuning in on the radio.
 The display is completely funded by donations from the community and each year it’s more monumental than the last.
 Epic fireworks coupled with beachfront seating combined with some of the freshest seafood in the world make Falmouth an ideal and popular spot to enjoy this summer holiday.